KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

   (includes self-asserted and externally defined consent type), MVCR Lite Mode demonstrates   receipt  conformance with the MVCR, but is limited to conformance, and makes no compliance claims, but can demonstrate conformance with MVCR using defined consent types.

 * **Explicit Consent Reference**
-  is described by a direct link  to a law or authoritative policy ; consent regulation, privacy principles, other consent standards, or industry best practices.
+	Is best described as a directly linked field  to a function, law, or authoritative policy ; consent regulation, privacy principles, other consent standards, or industry best practices.

 * **EXPRESS Consent**
 	Refers to the context of a PI Principal making an unambigous agreement  to consent.
 It is conceivable, in the context of this specification, that a consent can be  expressed  and contain explicit consent references to also be compliant  (see council of Europe 5.4.4 https://goo.gl/JGPX2Y)